kato420/katolinuxdotfiles/.config/README.md

 ```sh
 clipboard_control write-primary write-clipboard no-append
 ```
+This error wasn't very common in my case.
+I encountered the problem on Linux Mint, and I solved it with this line.
 For more information, go to the documentation link where this bug was resolved: https://github.com/tmux/tmux/wiki/Clipboard